MichaeHCooper/Example-Work/FEAsolvers/README.md

 Two Programs here, one of them is a basic 2D plate element solver, the other a bare bones 3D thick beam solver.

+I created the 2D program off the back of an old text book so that I could learn the very basics of structural FEA, comically the book was so old it demonstrated the code in fortran.
+The program comes with a seperate program I used to simplistically generate some geometry to test, namely a cantelever beam.
+An image of the output has also been uploaded.
+Ultimately using a sligtly modified version and some crafty skills in making my own version of pyplot I managed to get it working on my mobile phone!

+The 3D program while it appears simpler is much more sophisticated than the 2D program.
+This one solves for general 3D thick beams, including torsion.
+The program was validated aginst commercial software (Midas) and proved to be faster and more accurate.
+The reason for the accuracy increase over Midas is down to the way numpy solves indeterminate matricies using psedo inverse.
+I found that my software gave the exact results from hand calculated statically indeterminate examples, which Midas did not.
+In addition as my python skill got much better, I got much more fammiliar with using numpy indexing, this leads to much better matrix assembly.

+For the 3D program my linear algebra improved substantially, having to deal in a much more abstract ways, especially with matrix rotation ect.